Classic Rock n Roll Web Site

 All songs written by Lennon & McCartney except where noted below.

 Perhaps the greatest concept album ever made.
 It might not be my favorite Beatles album, but it gets my highest rating compared to any of their others.
-Other than the LP's very short and isolated closing track, "Her Majesty", every song on this album is great.
+Other than the LP's very short and isolated and hidden track, "Her Majesty", every song on this album is great.

 John Lennon's "Come Together" opens the album and you just know your ears are in for something good as soon as it starts to play.
 That is followed by George Harrison's "Something", a brilliant song, yet not even his best one on the album.
 That honor goes to the positive thinking number, "Here Comes the Sun", which might even be better than his "While My Guitar Gently Weeps".
 There's no better tune to listen to on a cold, late winter morning, than this one.
 It's the best song on the whole album.
 Paul McCartney also adds some dandies to Abbey Road.
 My favorite of his is "Maxwell's Silver Hammer", which has to be one of the most upbeat and humorous songs ever written about a mass murderer.
 The tune was actually started during the Let It Be sessions, in fact you can see the band 's first take of it in the Let It Be movie.
 Paul also adds some of his best bass playing on this album too, especially on the songs "Oh!
 Darling", "You Never Give Me Your Money" and "Sun King".
 Even Ringo Star's "Octopus's Garden", another song started during the Let It Be sessions, isn't bad, even if it does remind you a bit of the earlier tune "Yellow Submarine".